 Maggie has practiced Pilates since 2006 - throughout 3 pregnancies, through multiple injuries and in great health.
 She loves how it can be tailored to fit wherever you are and can return you to health and balance.
 Maggie has taught fitness classes for many years and she loves that Pilates doesn't get easier, but that the work continues to challenge the body as it gets stronger.

-Kirsten has always loved to move whether it was sports as a kid or running as an adult - movement has always been a JOYFUL part of her life.
-An avid runner with over 10 years’ experience, she has run 9 marathons including Boston (2x).
-Her favorite race was the 2018 St. Jude Marathon where she placed 3rd overall.
-She has been an indoor cycling instructor for the past 3 years with over 450 hours of teaching experience and was thrilled to get to expand her teaching and movement knowledge in 2019 at Core through the Mat, Reformer, and Chair training programs.
+Kirsten has always loved to move!
+An avid runner with over 15 years’ experience, she has run 11 marathons including Boston (3x).
+She has been an indoor cycling instructor for the past 6 1/2 years and was thrilled to expand her teaching and movement knowledge in 2019 at Core by completing the Teacher Training.
 She loves that Pilates is truly a mind-body, balanced practice.
-She's excited to be a part of the Core Collective team to help grow and challenge others with their mindful movement!
+She loves being able to share her love for movement with others as they grow and are challenged in their own movement practices.

 Laura has aspired to be an athlete at every stage of her life.
 After a recurring running injury set her back in 2010, a friend recommended barre classes, and soon after she became a group fitness junkie.
 A few years later she dislocated her shoulder in a rollerblading accident and in the years that followed attended physical therapy to treat both shoulders.
 After rehabilitating from shoulder surgery she joined a Pilates studio near her apartment in Chicago and immediately began to notice her body recover faster and stronger.
 What Laura admires most about Pilates is it is a safe, challenging, and healing workout for the mind and body.
 She is an apprentice teacher and is expected to complete her 500-hour certification at the end of 2021.